Academic Policy 1405.11

 shall furnish the recommendation of the chair/head or dean and any additional records

-a written response to the appeal, provided a copy of the response is furnished to
+include a written response to the appeal, provided a copy of the response is furnished

-- If the appeal is to the APT Committee, the Chair of the Faculty Senate shall appoint
+- If the appeal is to the APT Committee, within ten working days, the Committee shall

 - The faculty member may, within five working days of dismissal, appeal the dismissal